Recovery and Discomfort After Ileostomy Completion Surgery

 Hi, Yaya.
 Mine was so long ago I can hardly remember.
 And so I can't really comment on what happens immediately after the surgery.
 But here are some points for more in the future.
 Some may seem silly, but hey, the stuff on the Internet is too technical.
 So this is a great forum for the non-technical.

-2. Your butt will still look normal - i.e., 2 cheeks, just a closed anus.
+2. Your butt will still look normal - i.e., two cheeks, just a closed anus.
 My scar is actually a tiny flap (2 inches lengthwise, 1/4 inch protrusion), like they sewed it from the outside.
 If I had it to do over again, I would ask the surgeon why this is - i.e., why it sticks out a little.
-But I am a bit on the vain side, so.. but really, the butt looks regular - you only see the flap (which is really tiny) if you spread the cheeks (sorry to be so graphic) -- If you need more info on this, write to me.
+But I am a bit on the vain side, so... but really, the butt looks regular - you only see the flap (which is really tiny) if you spread the cheeks (sorry to be so graphic) -- If you need more info on this, write to me.

 3. You will have to be careful about sitting on the toilet when you pee - taking care not to let your "cheeks" spread (which naturally happens on a toilet seat).
 So sit down carefully - figure out the best way not to let the cheeks spread.